morris-frank/uva-rl-reproducibility/docs/index.md

 ## Environments
 We conduct multiple experiments using different environments.
-We went through all of the, at version `0.15.3`, 747 environments of the OpenAI Gym package.
+We checked all of the 747 environments, at version `0.15.3`, of the OpenAI Gym package.
 The analysis on environment properties can be found [in a notebook](https://colab.research.google.com/drive/1ZAs_M0-0hrqrf9Qo7jkfJDrErRThpngZ), which lists environments sorted by complexity as measured by multiplied size of action and observation spaces, from easy to hard.

 ## Implementation